zdravkov/kendo-docs/getting-started/web/splitter/overview.md

     // for versions Q2 2013 SP1 and older use this instead:
     //splitterObject.trigger("resize");

-If the Splitter layout needs readjusting, but the dimensions of the Splitter wrapper `<div>` has not changed, the resize method must be executed with a parameter in order to take effect:
+If the Splitter layout needs readjusting, but the dimensions of the Splitter wrapper `<div>` have not changed, the `resize` method must be executed with a parameter in order to take effect.
+This is useful when the Splitter has been initialized in an invisible container and the panes' dimensions and position have not been calculated correctly.

     splitterObject.resize(true);

-The latter is also useful when the Splitter has been initialized while its container is invisible.
-In such cases the panes' dimensions and position cannot be calculated correctly until the widget becomes visible.

-Changing the the pane sizes manually is not recommended.
+On a side note, changing the the pane sizes manually is not recommended.
 Only the Splitter should control them.